vshesh/glue/README.md

   """
   return ['div', *map(lambda x: ['p', x.strip()], text.split('\n\n'))]

-Paragraphs = Block('paragraphs', Nesting.POST, ['all'], ['all'], paragraphs_parser)
+Paragraphs = Block(name='paragraphs', nest=Nesting.POST, sub=['all'], parser=paragraphs_parser)
 ```

-You can see how the decorator style is easier, since it auto-calculates the
+You can see how the decorator style is easier, since it auto-computes the
 name, gives you sane defaults for the nesting,
 and doesn't require you to think up *another* name for the parser.
-Still, option exists, and is useful for writing functions that generate `Block`s.
+Still, the raw option exists, and is useful for writing functions that
+generate `Block`s, such as in elements.py.

 ### Registry